-The maximum height of any dwelling shall be thirty six feet (36') (I've been told it says 35 somewhere else in the city code) as measured from the highest point of finished grade of the ground surface adjacent to the foundation of the structure to the top of the roofline.
+The maximum height of any dwelling shall be thirty-six feet (36') as measured from the highest point of finished grade of the ground surface adjacent to the foundation of the structure to the top of the roofline.
 The minimum height of a building used as a dwelling shall be not less than eight feet (8').
 Chimneys, flagpoles, television antennas and similar ancillary structures not used for human occupancy shall be excluded in determining height; provided, that no such ancillary structure shall extend to a height in excess of fifteen feet (15') above the building.